Introduction

 You don't need to do this for the user, since Topaz automatically does it for you.
 But if you wanted to load a department

-resource based on a key passed in the resource context, you would do it as follows:
+resource based on an id passed in the resource context, you would do it as follows:

-built-in allows you to query the Topaz directory for a relationship between an object an a subject.
-Once we resolve the object and the subject, we can use the ds.check_relation
+built-in allows you to query the Topaz directory for a relation or permission between an object an a subject.

 allowed {